Srinivasa-Pradeep/Data-Structures-and-Algo/README.md

 ## 🌌 Why this lives

-Because I wanted proof that I showed up when it was easier not to.
+ - Because I wanted proof for myself that I showed up when it was easier not to.
-Because growth is slow, and this is how I learn to love slowness.
+ - Because growth is slow, and this is how I learn to love slowness.
-Because I believe in loving something so much that even if it breaks me, I will still thank it for existing.
+ - Because I believe in loving something so much that even if it breaks me, I will still thank it for existing.

 ---

-## ♾️ My love for Math
+## ♾️ The love for Math

-Math is not a subject to me.
+ - Math is not a subject to me.
-It is breath, it is prayer, it is the purest form of beauty I’ve ever known.
+ - It is breath, it is prayer, it is the purest form of beauty I’ve ever known.
-If I fall one day solving a proof, let it be said: I died in love, and there is no regret in that.
+ - If I fall one day solving a proof, let it be said: I died in love and there is no regret in that.

 ---

 ## 📖 What you’ll find here

-* Problems I’ve faced — some conquered, some that still haunt me.
+* Problems I’ve faced, some conquered, some that still haunt me.
-* Solutions — clean, messy, unfinished — all honest.
+* Solutions - clean, messy, unfinished all honest.
-* Notes — mistakes I made, patterns I spotted, truths I uncovered.
+* Notes - mistakes I made, patterns I spotted.
-* Postmortems — where I trace my scars back to their lessons.
+* Postmortems where I trace my scars back to their lessons.

 ---

-## 🗡️ The Creed
+## The Creed

 * I will keep showing up.
 * I will not hide my failures.